trackmania-rl/tmrl/CONTRIBUTING.md

 ### :five: No reformatting / linter / etc.:
 Do not submit any line change that doesn't do anything functionally useful, as typically generated automatically by linters.
 PRs that include such changes will most likely be rejected or manually re-implemented.

-If you do think that the existing codebase would benefit from reformatting, please open a discussion about this and/or a PR that does **only this and nothing else**, according to guildeline (1).
+If you do think that the existing code would benefit from reformatting, please open a discussion about this and/or a PR that does **only this and nothing else**, according to guildeline (1).

 ### :six: Additional guidelines for comments, documentation and code formatting:
 Adding documentation and comments to existing code is welcome, but please make sure that your PR follows guildelines (1) and (3).

 Of course, when your PR is adding a feature or modifiying existing code, it should include the corresponding docstrings and comments.

-**Docstrings format**: We aim at following the [Google format](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e) for documentation.
+**Docstrings format**: Please follow the [Google style format](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e) for documentation.

 **No PEP8 79-character line cuts in code instructions:**
 The `tmrl` codebase **does not** follow the 79-characters limit defined in PEP8, and your code should not actively attempt to stick to this rule when contributing to this repository.